 Graphic facilitation was one method The Foundation used in the overall consultation, with the aim of engaging people in a dynamic conversation and at the same time creating material that would support further engagement as the process unfolded.

 This work with The Foundation was a customised service and whilst there a number of ‘off the peg’ services that will fit many people’s needs we also know that some organisations’ needs will start with a conversation.
 The conversation will then create and build solutions, solutions that will always be doable, exciting and most importantly, useful.

-Below is a link to a great article that is stimulating, engaging, informative and informed about why visual content in sweeping the modern world.
-It is a great piece about how the emerging wealth of methods are not purely here to be pretty/beautiful or trendy though some of them may be these too.
+Below is a link to a great article that is stimulating, engaging, informative and informed about why visual content is sweeping the modern world.
+It is a great piece about how the emerging wealth of methods are not purely here to be pretty/beautiful or trendy though some of them may be there too.
 This article provides evidence for how and why visual methods engage, how they help us to connect and make connections.
-By siting evidence to support the claims for the helpfulness of visual methods is refreshing.
-Thank you to NeoMam studios for your work 🙂
+By citing evidence to support the claims for the helpfulness of visual methods is refreshing.
+Thank you to NeoMam Studios for your work 🙂